adichiru/CloudTrail_to_ES/README.md

 A python lambda function for inserting CloudTrail logs into the AWS ES service.

 ## Requirements
+1. An access key with the correct permissions
-1. CloudTrail needs to be configured to upload events to an S3 bucket
+2. CloudTrail needs to be configured to upload logs into an S3 bucket.
-2. An access key with the correct permissions
+3. The S3 bucket needs to have a trigger that will call a lambda function (the one in this project) when new files are uploaded/created in the bucket.

 ## Note
 For URL Signing, the code was taken from: